 In this example, the links “Home,” “Men’s Bikes,” “Women’s Bikes,” “Bike Accessories,” “About Us,” and “Contact” are all part of the universal navigation.
 Since any page you add to your website will include a link to those pages, they become your most important web pages to search engines.

 So how do you know what links to put in your universal navigation?
 Website usability testing often includes a method known as “card sorting,” which helps understand potential product and category groupings.
-If you have an online store, or you’re looking to build one, start by writing out each of your products on individual note cards.
+If you have an online store, or start by writing out each of your products on individual note cards.
 Next, group different products together based on their similarities.
 Once you’ve done this, you should have a set of product categories.
 It’s these main categories that should become part of your universal navigation.

 Additionally, online store owners should include sub-pages under each main category page, and then individual products under those sub-pages (e.g. Mountain Bikes > Trek Bikes > X-Caliber 9.).
 If your website and online store employs this style of navigation, you’ll help search engine crawlers, as well as visitors, easily understand how to navigate your website.